opencog/opencog/opencog/nlp/lg-dict/README.md

   a single bulk insert into whatever atomspace they need/desire.
 This would result in faster, more efficient code, since bulk inserts are faster than piecemeal inserts.

+* The `lg-get-dict-entry` and `lg-dict-entry` methods fail to perform regex lookup of the word.
+Properly, this is a bug in the link-grammar API for word lookup; regexes should have been handled automatically. this will take a few afternoons to fix.

+* The `lg-get-dict-entry` and `lg-dict-entry` do the wrong thing, or are invalid/inappropriate, if the word has a non-trivial mophology (i.e. can be split into multiple morphemes).
+In LG, each morpheme is treated as a "word", and so a single word-string can be split in several different ways (i.e. have multiple splittings).
+Word splitting is non-trivial in LG.

+  One way to fix this last issue is to have LG provide an API where the word is split into morphemes, and then the mrophemes are recombined, and disjuncts are returned for the recombined splits.
+  That is, the morphology can be hidden "under the covers", which is part of the beauty of the disjunct style.

+  Right now, this is low priiority, since only Russian currently has a non-trivial morphology, and we don't handle Russian.
+The other reason is that sureal and microplanning are the only users of this system, and those are also ignorant of morphology.